damianhakert/damianhakert.github.io/source/gogs/index.html.md

 - Organizational support (supporting groups)
 - Webhooks

+## Gogs Advantages

+Gogs is a self container binary in Go.
+The disadvantage is that is more time consuming to build complex features.
+The advantages are that it:

+1. Comes in a single binary so it is easy to install
+1. Runs on Windows and Mac in addition to Linux
+1. Uses little memory, it runs fine with 512MB
+1. Uses little CPU power since Go is a compiled language

-## Feature Overview
+## GitLab Advantages

 GitLab is optimized for feature richness.
 Most of it is written in Ruby on Rails and it has has over [1000 non-unique dependencies](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/Gemfile).
 The disadvantage is the it has higher [system requirements](http://docs.gitlab.com/ce/install/requirements.html).
-The advantage is that it offers many more features which are listed below.
+The advantages are that it offers many more features:
-Here are some of those features:

 ### LDAP

 1. **Two-Factor authentication**
 2. **CAS authentication**

 ### Workflow

 1. **LFS support** - Use GitLab to version your large files with support for Large File Storage (LFS)
 2. **Webhooks at project level** - Define your project webhooks to listen to specific events like pushes, issues or merge requests on GitLab
 3. **To-Do lists** - GitLab handles any @ mentions within issues and then populates